wellinthatcase/lively/README.md

 # Lively
 In the future, this will be a modern Notepad for Windows.

+# Intentions
+Lively intends on being a plug & play replacement for the default Notepad application on Windows.
+The only additional functionality intended is the ability to edit content font (inc. size, color), and support of toggable live WYSIWYG markdown.

 # What's it look like so far?
 It's still quite base, so stay weary.